Louisiana Creole: Origins and historical development

+Also, the monopoly held by the Company of Indies in both Senegal and Louisiana may also have contributed to the Africans' relative ancestral homogeneity.
+Because of this homogeneity, retention of the Africans' indigenous languages may have hindered the development of a Creole in Louisiana.
+In fact, the Pointe Coupee slave revolt in 1731 was organized by the Bambara who were purportedly speaking their ancestral languages to plan the coup.
+Ultimately, Louisiana Creole did develop, with West African languages becoming the substrates to a varied French lexifier.
+The importation of enslaved people by the French regime continued until 1743.

-The language developed in 18th-century Louisiana from interactions among speakers of the lexifier language of Standard French and several substrate or adstrate languages from Africa.
+The language developed in 18th-century Louisiana from interactions among speakers of the lexifier language—Standard French—and several substrate or adstrate languages from Africa.
 Prior to its establishment as a creole, the precursor was considered a pidgin language.
 The social situation that gave rise to the Louisiana Creole language was unique, in that the lexifier language was the language found at the contact site.
 More often the lexifier is the language that arrives at the contact site belonging to the substrate/adstrate languages.
 Neither the French, the French-Canadians, nor the enslaved Africans were native to the area; this fact categorizes Louisiana Creole as a contact language that arose between exogenous ethnicities.
 Once the pidgin tongue was transmitted to the next generation as a lingua franca (who were considered the first native speakers of the new grammar), it could effectively be classified as a creole language.

 No standard name for the language has existed historically.
-In the language, community members in various areas of Louisiana and elsewhere have referred to it by many expressions, though Kréyol/Kréyòl has been the most widespread.
-Until the rise of Cajunism in the 1970s and 1980s, many Louisiana Francophones also identified their language as Créole, since they self-identified as Louisiana Creoles.
+In the language, community members in various areas of Louisiana and elsewhere have referred to it by many expressions, though kréyol/kréyòl has been the most widespread.
+Until the rise of Cajunism in the 1970s and 80s, many Louisiana francophones also identified their language as Créole, since they self-identified as Louisiana Creoles.
 In Louisiana's case, self-identity has determined how locals identify the language they speak.
 This leads to linguistic confusion.
 To remedy this, language activists beginning in the 2010s began promoting the term Kouri-Vini, to avoid any linguistic ambiguity with Louisiana French.